NIP omega-categorical structures: the rank 1 case: Local equivalence relations and local formulas

 For each index $i$, set $h_i=f_{\bar 0,\bar \epsilon_i}$, seen as a map from $X$ to $X$.
 Using $(\square)$ and following the standard argument that the fundamental group of a torus is $\mathbb Z^2$, one obtains that $h_i$ and $h_j$ commute for all $i,j$.
 (Deform the path corresponding to $h_i\circ h_j$ to that corresponding to $h_j \circ h_i$ by successive applications of $(\square)$.)

 We have thus associated to the local equivalence relation $\mathcal E$ a family of pairwise commuting maps $h_i\colon X\to X$, or equivalently, an action of $\mathbb Z^{\mathcal C}$ on $X$.
 We will call this the \emph{monodromy action} of $\mathcal E$.
 Given a decomposition of $W_*$ into big cells, this action is well defined only up to conjugation by a permutation of $X$.
-Furthermore, it follows from the analysis above that another choice of big cells would lead to the same family of maps (again up to conjugation).
+Furthermore, it follows from the analysis above that another choice of big cells would lead to the same family of maps up to conjugation.
+The monodromy action determines the $L_{\mathcal E}$-structure up to isomorphism (given the $L_0$-reduct) since we can from it reconstruct a set of maps $f_{\bar t,\bar s}$.

-Assume for now that the group $G$ defined at the beginning of the section is trivial.
-Then the monodromy action determines the $L_{\mathcal E}$ structure up to isomorphism, as can be seen from a simple back-and-forth argument: assume that $M$ and $M'$ are $L_{\mathcal E}$ structures with isomorphic $L_0$-reducts, $G$ trivial and the same monodromy action.
-Take elementary exetensions $M\prec N$ and $M\prec N'$ and choose points $\alpha_k,\beta_k,\gamma_k$ in $N\setminus M$ (resp. $\alpha'_k,\beta'_k,\gamma'_k$ in $N'\setminus M'$) to define big cells.
-Each big cell has the same number of equivalence classes and they are all dense.
-We can identify the classes on big cells in $M$ and $M'$ so as to respect the monodromy action and then carry out a back-and-forth construction between them following this identification.
-The $L_{\mathcal E}$-structure can then be recovered from the big cells, the classes in each big cell and the monodromy action, so the two $L_{\mathcal E}$-structures are isomorphic.